mdabrowski1990/uds/docs/source/pages/user_guide/packet.rst

         import uds

-        # check if value is defined
+        # check if value is defined as CAN Packet Type
         uds.packet.CanPacketType.is_member(uds.packet.CanPacketType.SINGLE_FRAME)
         uds.packet.CanPacketType.is_member(0xF)

-        # add new member
+        # add CAN Packet Type
         uds.packet.CanPacketType.add_member("NewMember", 0xF)

-        # check if member was added
+        # check if CAN Packet Type was added
         uds.packet.CanPacketType.is_member(0xF)